tanimislam/nprstuff/docs/_sources/email_api.rst.txt

 ================================================
 Email APIs
 ================================================
 This document describes the nprstuff email API, which provides the lower-level back-end functionality for ``rest_email``.
-These modules live in ``nprstuff.email``.
+These modules live in ``nprstuff.npremail``.

 The main module implements a *bunch* of different things